Colloquia

 Onur ErtenInterim Colloquium Committee Chair

-Becky ThorntonAssistant to the Chair
+Becky ThorntonAssistant to the Department Chair

 This is a photo of a large lecture hall filled with professors and students listening to a male professor presenting in front of a screen.